 It is important to manage stormwater in order to reduce flood risks that may impact public safety and loss or damage of property, and prevent polluted stormwater from flowing directly into rivers and streams.

 A stormwater service is a legal entity that can provide stormwater management activities including administrative functions, planning, engineering, regulation, permitting, maintenance operations, and capital improvements.
 The stormwater service (like other utilities – i.e., power and water) provides a method of generating revenue for these activities through user fees.

-Additional community sessions will be held in early 2020 and will be announced publicly and on this website.
+Additional community sessions will be held and will be announced publicly and on this website.
 The stormwater service program will go into effect in July 2020.